volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 ## Summary

-In this article we learnt how to deal with arrays.
-Make sure to understand given material, as this is something you will be using on a daily basis as JavaScript developer.
+In this article, we learned how to deal with arrays.
+Make sure to understand the given material, as this is something you will be using on a daily basis as JavaScript developer.

 * Array in JavaScript is ordered collection of values where each value has its own position, known as `index`
 * Index of the first element is `0`, index of the second element is `1` and so on
-* To create an array, you have to use array literal `[]`
+* To create an array, you have to use an array literal `[]`
-* You can access array element by referring to its index
+* You can access an array element by referring to its index
-* If element under given index does not exist, you would receive `undefined`
+* If element under the given index does not exist, you would receive `undefined`
-* In order to add element to the end of the array, use `push` method
+* In order to add an element to the end of the array, use `push` method
-* In order to add element to the beginning of the array, use `unshift` method
+* In order to add an element to the beginning of the array, use `unshift` method
-* To change value in array, use `index` and assignment operator
+* To change the value in an array, use `index` and assignment operator
-* To remove element from an array use: `pop`, `shift`, `splice`, `filter`
+* To remove an element from an array, use: `pop`, `shift`, `splice`, `filter`
-* To check if element exists in array, use `includes` method
+* To check if element exists in an array, use `includes` method
-* To iterate over array elements use: `for` loop, `while` loop, `forEach`
+* To iterate over array elements, use: `for` loop, `while` loop, `forEach`
-* Use `length` property of an array to find out number of elements
+* Use `length` property of an array to find out the number of elements
 * Array has a lot of built-in methods, make sure to check them out by referring to [this article](/2020-05-05-javascript-built-in-arrays-methods/)